Fentanyl Transdermal System

 Why would this drug be used?

-Fentanyl transdermal is an opioid pain medicine (analgesic) that comes in a patch.
+Fentanyl transdermal is a strong pain medicine (an opioid analgesic) that comes in a patch.
 It is used to treat long-term moderate to severe pain.
 It is only used in people who need continuous pain relief.
-Before starting fentanyl patches, the person must have already gotten used to taking opioid pain medicines such as morphine, hydromorphone, or oxycodone, and have taken them every day for at least a week.
+Before starting fentanyl patches, the person must have already gotten used to taking opioid pain medicines such as morphine, hydromorphone, or oxycodone, and have taken them every day for at least a week before starting fentanyl.

 How does this drug work?